syseleven/designate-certmanager-webhook/README.md

 # Configuration

-To configure your Issuer or ClusterIssuer to use this webhook as a dns01 solver use the following reference for a ClusterIssuer template.
-To use this in production please remove the reference to the Letsencrypt staging api:
+To configure your Issuer or ClusterIssuer to use this webhook as a DNS-01 solver use the following reference for a ClusterIssuer template.
+To use this in production please replace the reference to the Letsencrypt staging api accordingly:

 ```
 apiVersion: certmanager.k8s.io/v1alpha1